jexxa-projects/Jexxa/tutorials/TimeService/README.md

 ## What You Learn

 *   How to write an application service acting as a so called inbound-port
 *   How to declare an outbound-port sending current time
-*   How to provide an implementation of this outbound-port with console output
+*   How to provide an implementation of this outbound-port, a so called driving adapter, with console output
 *   How to provide an implementation of this outbound-port using `DrivenAdapterStrategy` from Jexxa for JMS.
+*   How to use a so called specific adapter together with a application specific driving adapter

 ## What you need